This information describes what to expect during and after your endometrial biopsy.

 - Your doctor’s office will contact you with the biopsy results in about 1 week.

 Call Your Doctor or Nurse if You Have:

 - A temperature of 101° F (38.3° C) or higher

-- Vaginal bleeding that is heavier than your menstrual flow
+- Vaginal bleeding that’s heavier than your normal menstrual flow

-- Pain that does not get better after taking medication for cramping
+- Pain that doesn’t get better after taking medication for cramping

 - Any unexpected problems